kevinschueller/kevin-portfolio/src/pages/projects/la-salle-day-of-giving-2016.md

 content_img_path: "/images/Day-Of-Giving-1.png"

 ---
-Election themed website designed and built in WordPress for La Salle University's annual Day of Giving
+An election themed website designed and built in WordPress for La Salle University's annual Day of Giving.